 As this photo of my left hand illustrates, Humira doesn’t seem to be doing anything for my psoriasis.
 My last injection was on July 5th.
 I take my next injection on July 19th.
-I was originally going to run out of Humira on June 21st, but I was able to order a partial shipment of the drug.
+I was originally going to run out of Humira on June 21st, but I could order a partial shipment of the drug.

 I’m actually wondering if my Humira injections were really just placebos in that Humira is supposed to weaken your autoimmune system.
-That’s kind of the whole point.
-The negative side to an autoimmune inhibitor is that it makes you highly susceptible to infections and other similar communicable diseases.
+That’s the whole point.
+But, unfortunately, the negative side to an autoimmune inhibitor is that it makes you highly susceptible to infections and other similar communicable diseases.
 For example, I came down with pneumonia while taking Raptiva, another autoimmune inhibitor used to treat psoriasis that has since been taken off the market because it kills people.

 Sheri came down with a pretty nasty cold last week.
 Normally I am the one in our relationship who gets the flu and/or colds, while she doesn’t.
 I figured since I was on Humira, it was only a matter of time before I started sneezing too.